How to Avoid Stamp Duty on a Second Home

 The Property is Worth Less Than £40,000

-If your property is valued under £40,000, or the share of the property you buy is valued under £40,000, you won’t have to pay stamp duty.
+If your property costs less than £40,000, or the share of the property you buy is under £40,000, you won’t have to pay stamp duty.

 The Property is “Moveable”